Tina Louise: Hollywood and Gilligan's Island

 Louise made her film debut in 1958 in God's Little Acre.
 That same year, the National Art Council named her the "World's Most Beautiful Redhead."
 The next year, she starred in Day of the Outlaw with Robert Ryan.
 She became a leading lady for stars such as Robert Taylor and Richard Widmark, often playing sombre roles.
 She turned down roles in the films of Li'l Abner and Operation Petticoat, taking roles on Broadway and in Italian cinema.
 Among her Italian film credits were The Siege of Syracuse and Garibaldi (both in 1960).

 Louise returned to the United States, began studying with Lee Strasberg, and became a member of the Actors Studio.
 In 1962, she guest-starred on the situation comedy The Real McCoys, portraying a country girl from West Virginia in the episode "Grandpa Pygmalion".
 She appeared with Bob Denver two years later in the beach party film For Those Who Think Young (1964).
 In 1964, she left the Broadway musical Fade Out – Fade In to portray movie star Ginger Grant on the situation comedy Gilligan's Island.
 Over time, she became unhappy with the role and was worried that it would typecast her.
 Although she continued to work in film and made guest appearances on television, she claimed repeatedly that playing Ginger had ruined her movie career.
 She did not appear in any of the subsequent Gilligan's Island sequel movies: Rescue from Gilligan's Island (1978), The Castaways on Gilligan's Island (1979), or The Harlem Globetrotters on Gilligan's Island (1981).
 Other actresses played the role of Ginger in the sequels.
 She maintained a steady acting career after the series ended, going on to appear in the Matt Helm spy spoof The Wrecking Crew (1969) with Dean Martin and in The Stepford Wives (1975).
+With the death of Dawn Wells in December 2020, she became the last surviving cast member of Gilligan’s Island.